-- 2. On the visually handicapped player's chessboard a piece shall be considered "touched" when it has been taken out of the securing aperture. - 3.
-A move shall be considered "executed" when: - a. in the case of a capture, the captured piece has been removed from the chessboard of the player whose turn it is to move; - b. a piece is placed into a different securing aperture; - c. the move has been announced.
+- 2. On the visually handicapped player's board a piece shall be considered 'touched' when it has been taken out of the securing aperture. - 3.
+A move shall be considered 'executed' when: - a. in the case of a capture, the captured piece has been removed from the board of the player whose turn it is to move - b. a piece is placed into a different securing aperture - c. the move has been announced.